 Fuel is an important part of a Nigerian’s daily life.
 Every activity that requires electricity in Nigeria is one way or the other affected by fuel.
 Transportation, productivity, commodity prices and general living in Nigeria is connected and affected by the availability and price of fuel.
-This is due to so factors which have various underlying causes that are unique to the Nigerian situation.
+This is due to so many factors which have various underlying causes that are unique to the Nigerian situation.

-Scarcity of fuel in Nigeria as become a recurring event that bites hard at Nigerians while creating a special economic situation that favour some.
+Scarcity of fuel in Nigeria has become a recurring event that bites hard at Nigerians while creating a special economic situation that favour some.
 It ripples around affecting the price of goods and services.
 The Nigerian atmosphere during this events is multifaceted.
 The average Nigerian has to queue at filling stations or buy at high prices from the black market, politicians and stakeholders seize the day to point fingers and prices of daily necessities increase.

 2015 – 2017 fuel scarcity review

 In 2015 the Chairman of the Independent Petroleum Marketers Association of Nigeria (IPMAN), Sunny Nkpe said Nigeria is constantly plagued with fuel crises because local refineries are not being used.
 Some sources claimed that the lack of local refineries was due to the amount of money available to be made (illegally) from importation of petroleum products.
 The 2015 scarcity was said to be an artificial creation of the Petroleum marketers in attempts to force the government to pay the remaining subsidy at that time.
 The fuel scarcity had a huge effect, passengers were stranded at airports, even mobile network operators threatened to shut down operations.